tyomaiva/first-rust-course/src/syntax_basics.md

 }
 ```
 + `u8` is 8-bit unsigned integer type, which is very popular in Embedded Rust and in general in low-level programming, where we have to shuffle individual bytes
++ `usize` is another extremely popular type, which is an unsigned integer with native size (32-bit for 32-bit architectures like ARM Cortex-M, 64-bit for a destop/laptop CPU)
 + More types here: [Scalar Types](https://doc.rust-lang.org/book/ch03-02-data-types.html#scalar-types)

 ## User-defined types
 Apart from the basic types, we often want to combine them in a _compound_ user-defined type

 ### Tuples
 <!-- tuples go before arrays as an example for the latter needs an iterator that produces a tuple -->

 A tuple combines values of different types